-- Ensure assessments of applications for local Council Tax Reduction incorporate a benefits maximization check. - Ensure the applicant does not have income or capital which should be used to meet
+- Ensure assessments of applications for local Council Tax Reduction incorporate a benefits maximization check. - Ensure the applicant does not have income or capital which should be used to meet the liability. - Signpost customers who do not meet the criteria to appropriate alternative advice services - Conduct a regular review of the policy to ensure it is fit for purpose. - Ensure a robust review procedure is in place to ensure decisions are independent, fair and consistent. - Ensure publicity is available to encourage customers to claim other benefits they are entitled to and where to access debt advice and money management tools. - Ensure other sums owed to the Council (e.g. sundry debts, Housing Benefit overpayments) are reviewed and reduced repayments agreed where appropriate - Ensure a Discretionary Housing Payment for Housing Benefit is awarded if appropriate - Ensure recovery action is delayed where appropriate - Awards will be tailored to match need.
+The period and amount of an award will be determined based upon the circumstances in each case.

-- the liability. - Signpost customers who do not meet the criteria to appropriate alternative advice - Conduct a regular review of the policy and outcomes of applications in order to review qualifying criteria and improve targeting procedures and processes. - Provide guidance for decision makers (Senior Benefits Assistant, Senior Benefits Specialist or Team Manager) which is regularly reviewed and updated. - Implement a quality monitoring regime to ensure decisions are independent, fair and consistent. - Ensure publicity is available to encourage customers to claim other benefits they are entitled to and where to access debt advice and money management tools. - Ensure other sums owed to the Council (e.g. sundry debts, Housing Benefit overpayments) are reviewed and reduced repayments agreed where appropriate. - Ensure a Discretionary Housing Payment for Housing Benefit is awarded if appropriate - Ensure recovery action is delayed where appropriate - Awards will be tailored to match need.
-The period and amount of an award will be determined based upon the circumstances in each case. - Awards will only be made for a period relating to the financial year in which the application is made. - Awards may be reviewed at any time and may be revised, reduced or withdrawn if it is found that the circumstances of the applicant have changed and the award is no longer appropriate.
+- Awards will only be made for a period relating to the financial year in which the application is made. - Awards may be reviewed at any time and may be revised, reduced or withdrawn if it is found that the circumstances of the applicant have changed and the award is no longer appropriate.